 Emails with many links and images (but little content) are red flags.
 Some Gmail users, for instance, don’t allow pictures to load in their emails.

 Since spammers tend to send image-only emails, spam filters block their emails and send them to spam.
-So, even if your G Suite emails are legitimate, they may still appear as spam to mailbox providers if you have a bad email design.
+So, even if your emails are legitimate, they may still appear as spam to mailbox providers if you have a bad email design.

 How to Fix It